ABD Facility Benefited 123m In 20 Developing States

 APP

-The ADB trust fund has leveraged over $1.64 billion in ADB investments on citywide inclusive sanitation (CWIS) projects in its developing member countries (DMCs) as of 2022.
+The ADB trust fund has specifically leveraged over $1.64 billion in investments for citywide inclusive sanitation (CWIS) projects, enhancing access to safe and sustainable sanitation services in the region.

-The trust fund was established in 2013 to promote investments in fecal sludge management, focusing on establishing markets, regulatory frameworks, and innovative business models that facilitate the delivery of non-piped sanitation and septage management services in DMCs.
+The trust fund, established in 2013, promotes investments in fecal sludge management, creating markets, regulatory frameworks, and innovative business models for non-piped sanitation and septage management.
+It also seeks to accelerate the adoption of the CWIS approach, ensuring equitable and inclusive sanitation solutions.

-The trust fund is part of ADB Water Financing Partnership Facility which mobilises financial and knowledge resources from development partners to support ADB’s operations in the water sector.
+The initiative forms a key part of the ADB Water Financing Partnership Facility, which mobilizes financial and knowledge resources from development partners to support sustainable water and sanitation operations across the region.

 Comments are closed.